RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 # Preview

-On the right is the Preview Pane, where the image preview will be displayed when an thumbnail is selected.
+On the right is the **Preview Pane**, where the image preview will be displayed when an thumbnail is selected.

 ![image](https://user-images.githubusercontent.com/1910659/210345752-d0a2deef-174d-4bae-b191-393387a8fce6.png)